sasjs/server/README.md

 # If not present, mocking function is disabled
 MOCK_SERVERTYPE=

+# default: /api/mocks
-# Path to mocking folder, it's sub directories should be: sas9, viya, sasjs
+# Path to mocking folder, for generic responses, it's sub directories should be: sas9, viya, sasjs
-# Server will automatically use sub directory accordingly
+# Server will automatically use subdirectory accordingly
 STATIC_MOCK_LOCATION=

 #